Spark-NF/organizer/README.md

 * **final**: if set to true, triggering this action will also go to the next item (default: `false`)

 #### Rename
+Rename the file.
+The new name can be in another folder.
+If it doesn't exist, it will be created.

 Additional options:
 * **from**: a regular expression to match the original filename
 * **to**: what to replace the regular expression match with (use `\1`, `\2`... for matched groups)